SamJ-28/PKPD/README.md

 ConcAnalysis.R is more detailed analysis of the concentration data

-PKAnalysis.R is compartmental models with mrgsolve
+PKAnalysis.R is compartmental models with mrgsolve.
+I would advise against sourcing this entire script as the mrgsolve models will take a long time to run

 PDAnalysis.R is a more detailed analysis of drug response data